ramottamado/ramottamado.github.io/_posts/2024-02-04-setting-up-home-directory-encryption-with-luks-on-fedora-and-auto-mount-on-login.md

 ---
 layout: post
-title: Setting Up Home Directory Encryption with LUKS on Fedora (and Auto-mount on Login)
+title: Setting up home directory encryption with LUKS on Fedora (and auto-mount on login)
 date: 2024-02-04 11:50 +0700
 categories:
   - linux